 My family didn’t get our first television set until I was eight.
 I then became so fascinated by TV, I set my heart on working in broadcasting.
 I had a similar love affair with radio, playing at being DJs in my bedroom.
 My school headmaster told me to forget a career in the media because ‘it was too competitive’.
 I proved him wrong when I got my lucky break, working in BBC local radio while I was still a teenager.
 Reading the gig guide was my first role and soon I graduated to co-presenting a Saturday evening show, interviewing people I admired such as Billy Bragg.
 After three years at university, I started working on a live music TV show for Channel 4.
 My childhood dream had come true.

 The first nine years of my career were spent in and around media production.
-Co-producing a live event for Noel Edmonds.
+Co-producing an ambitious live event hosted by Noel Edmonds.
 Working on a live music festival for BBC Radio 1.
 Production managing a number of radio series for BBC and commercial radio.
 Managing joint ventures with MTV Networks Europe, The Financial Times and ABC Radio Networks.
 By the age of thirty I was MD of Unique Facilities, a radio studio and production business.
 I felt unstoppable as I ticked off my career goals.

 By the end of 1999, my life as a career-climbing media executive was becoming unsustainable.
 I was overwhelmed.
 With far too much on my plate, and no-one to delegate to, I was working too hard (and also playing too hard).
 My job was making me ill.
 It was time for a change.

-In 2000 I quit my job to become a consultant working with clients including MTV Networks Europe and Noel Edmonds.
+In 2000 I quit my job to become a consultant working with clients including MTV Networks Europe and UBC Media Group plc.
 The last sixteen years have been nothing short of an adventure, following my curiosity rather than a linear career plan.
 I launched a boutique agency making websites for parliamentarians, I started up a virtual marketing agency working for clients including Benetton and Classic FM.
 I co-founded an artist management company, working with an upcoming rock band.
 I wrote a series of books about work and business.